nabilnaja/Algorithm-Design-Manual/src/chapter5/exercise1/README.md

 (a) the answer is 5 : 10 = 2 * 5 , 6 = 1 * 5 + 1, 5 = 1 * 5, 3 = 0 * 5 + 3

+(b) we can use binary search to find the maximum possible length.

+The right element of our binary search would be the length of the longest stick and the left element would be 1.

+As long as the left is smaller or equal than the right we continue searching.

+we calculate the mid value : left + (high - low) / 2

+then we calculate the number of the equal pieces cut from the initial n sticks

+If this number is bigger or equal than k : we continue searching right ->  left = mid + 1

+if not we continue searching left -> right = mid - 1;

 * Complexity analysis